Concerns Over Fetal Defects From Zofran (Ondansetron) Use During Pregnancy

 We have received questions expressing concern over the allegations of harm and lawsuits against the manufacturer of Zofran (generic is ondansetron), GlaxoSmithKline (GSK).
 Here are some important facts to know.
-Please read our Zofran Safety Statement (download button above) for the most current information.
+Please read our Zofran Safety Statement for the most current information.

-- No medications are specifically approved for treating hyperemesis due to ethics and liability of testing women during pregnancy.
+- No medications are FDA-approved for treating hyperemesis gravidarum.

 - About 3% of all babies in the US are born with major birth defects and 70% of pregnant women take at least one prescription medication during pregnancy.